The Easiest Four Ingredient Homemade Caramel Sauce Recipe

 What could be better than caramel?
-The easiest caramel sauce recipe made with red wine.
+The easiest homemade caramel sauce recipe made with red wine.

 You can thank me later.

 Since Kelly and I started A Savvy Lifestyle, I have gotten to know some amazing small business owners in the Sonoma area.
 One of those being Sarah Deragon of Portraits to the People, and more recently, Susan Williams of Cake Bloom.

 Sarah reached out to Kelly and me about styling a shoot for Susan’s business, Cake Bloom.
 I jumped at the opportunity, of course!
 I pulled some of my favorite props from my collection, including antique wooden spoons, natural linens, and my favorite copper measuring cups (among other things).